talksik/blog/_posts/2024-03-10-life-timeline.md

 ### February, March
 Couldn't stand living in Irvine, so moved to New York after finding a quick job at a YC NFT startup.

+Moved to Austin because I couldn't stand New York.

 ### April
 Quit the nft startup and joined Level.